susuLiang/susuLiang/README.md

 ### Hi, I'm susuLiang.  👋
-I work as iOS developer for 4 years of working experience.
+I work as an iOS developer with 4 years of working experience.
 Familiar with Swift and Objective-C.
-Now I’m work in MOMO as Sr. iOS developer.
-I’m interest in workflow automation, it makes me become CI/CD person in charge.
+Now I’m working in MOMO as a Sr. iOS developer.
+I’m interested in workflow automation, which makes me become CI/CD person in charge.
-I used to work with other team, and I’m glad to find user experience issue to discuss with team members.
+I used to work with other teams, and I’m glad to find user experience issues to discuss with team members.
-I’m obsessed with write clean-code.
+I’m obsessed with writeing clean code.
-I don’t like to cause trouble to others, so I do my best to finish my work.
+I don’t like to cause trouble for others, so I do my best to finish my work.
-I’m highly organized and attentive, it makes become the most helpful code reviewer among colleagues.
+I’m highly organized and attentive, which makes me become the most helpful code reviewer among colleagues.
-I always received excellent compliments by colleagues and supervisors because of my highly proactive.
+I always received excellent compliments from colleagues and supervisors because of my being highly proactive.
 If you have any question to me, please send email to sophie790709@gmail.com!

 ### Here's my iOS work experience and projects!